Here Be Dragons Episode 6

 What had just happened?

-But she was over-doing the fast moves, unbalancing her Way with far too much aggression.
+But she was over-doing the fast thrusts, unbalancing her Way with far too much aggression.

-In her mind, was she impaling Father?
-Or him?
+In her mind, who was she impaling?
+Father?
+The priest?

-Edrei glared at his son, his disgust over his pathetic offspring clear for all to see.
+Edrei glared at his son, his scorn for his pathetic offspring was clear for all to see.

 “And as for you, Prentyze Talyb Brassard, you’re with me!”